 You may even worry that your children might be at risk.
 Fortunately I can reassure you that this is not the case.
 While your puppy may frighten your children with his sharp teeth and growling.
 The way he is behaving now does not mean he will be a threat to their safety in the future.

 Happily, studies have shown that behavior in small puppies is not predictive of the way that they will behave as adults!

-But in short, you need to be a little patient at this point, and it helps to know that this phase does pass quite quickly.
-And that it is completely normal for all puppies to bite a lot, and to bite children with particular enthusiasm.
+In short, you need to be a little patient at this point, and it helps to know that this phase does pass quite quickly.
+And that it is completely normal for all puppies to bite a lot, and to bite children with particular enthusiasm!

 It has to be said, Labradors are even more bitey than some other breeds of dog during this stage in their development.
 In fact, retrievers generally tend to be very bitey as puppies.

 We have bred these dogs for generations to be a little obsessed about putting things in their mouths, so maybe it isn’t so surprising that they are very mouthy when they are still small and very playful.
 The constant biting can still come as a shock though, to anyone who thought that they had adopted a ‘gentle’ breed.
 As can the pain of being bitten.